 When compared, seller central is more beneficial than vendor central.
 However, if you are running a firm with a manufacturer or distributor, consider becoming a vendor central partner.

 Note that you are more likely to come across a few challenges, especially if you are running a small business.
-Be patient with payments and managing your own stock carefully.
+Be patient with payments and manage your own stock carefully.